DeFiGeek-Community/landing-page/content/blog/yamato-protocol-yamato-dao-token-ymt-copy.md

 **Token distribution at a diminishing rate of 10% p.a.**

-Table shows until 25th year for an illustration purpose.
-Total supply will be distributed by the 235th year.
+Table shows Users Rewards until 25th year for an illustration purpose.
+Total Users Rewards will be distributed by the 235th year.

 ![](/images/blog/usersrewards.PNG)